LearningLocker/docs/src/http-statement-deletion.md

 --- | ---
-_id | The id of the batch delete job. organisation | The id of the [organisation](../http-organisations#schema) that this job belongs to. filter | A stringified JSON Mongo query - records mathcing this fitler are deleted pageSize | Total records deleted per batch (defaults to 1000, no way to customise outside of code change and rebuild) deleteCount | How many records have been deleted so far total | Total number of statements found for deletion at initialise
+_id | The id of the batch delete job. organisation | The id of the [organisation](../http-organisations#schema) that this job belongs to. filter | A stringified JSON Mongo query - records matching this filter are deleted pageSize | Total records deleted per batch (defaults to 1000, no way to customise outside of code change and rebuild) deleteCount | How many records have been deleted so far total | Total number of statements found for deletion at initialise